open-learning-exchange/BeLL-Apps/docs/BeLL-Apps-Release-Strategy/README.md

 ![BeLL Apps Release Strategy Diagram](bell-apps-release-strategy-diagram.png)

+*The command line examples in the following steps make heavy use of the CouchDB Wedge utilities found [here](https://github.com/rjsteinert/CouchDB-Wedge).*

 ## #1 & #2
 Participating Nation and Community instances mirror themselves to their respective QA servers.